Kazhuu/movelister/MANUAL.md

 (TODO: the color options aren't used in this version of Movelister yet.)

-* Generate Named Ranges: if this option is marked with 'x', then Named Ranges are generated for each Action after generating the Details-sheet.
-Named Ranges are a handy way to quickly move inside a large sheet, but generating them takes a bit of time, so turning this option off is like a small optimization.
-TODO: Named Ranges don't work perfectly if there is more than one View and Details-sheet in the file, so in that case turning Named Ranges off can also be a good idea.
+* Generate Named Ranges: if this option is enabled, a Named Range is created for each Action after the Details-sheet has been generated.
+Named Ranges are basically a handy way to quickly move inside a large sheet, and you can access them from the drop down menu that is by default to the upper-left of the LibreOffice Calc UI.
+Usually there's no reason to not generate Named Ranges, but disabling this option can speed up sheet generation a little bit.

-* Show entries ascending when generating validation: if this option is marked with 'x', then the data validation for Details-sheet shows the entries in an ascending order instead of the order they are listed in inside the Details-sheet.
-Ascending order removes duplicates from the list and it can thus make the validation a bit more readable.
+* Show entries ascending when generating validation: if this option is enabled, the data validation inside Details-sheet will sort entries in an ascending order.
+Ascending order removes duplicates from the list, making the validation generally a bit more readable.

 ## Templates

-The two templates are used whenever generating or refreshing Overview or Details.
-Optimally, the user shouldn't need to do any adjustments to them by hand.
+The two templates Overview Template and Details Template are used whenever generating or refreshing Overview or Details.
+Optimally, the user shouldn't need to do any adjustments to these two sheets by hand.

-## Other TODO things

-* Make manual more in-depth.

-* Conditional formatting.
-Optimally, Movelister should read user input from "Results"-sheet and make a new conditional format every time a new Details is generated to make this sheet easier to read.
-Other "color" features can also be done around the template using conditional formatting (but only once we learn to harness this mysterious technology with Python).

-* Generating input lists.
+## Good Movelister conventions

+* Figure out a consistent glossary for naming things inside Movelister and stick to it.
+Use the established names for Actions, Results and Modifiers in the same way all over the file to keep the data both more formal and readable.

+* It's recommended to use the game's own terminology when naming Actions.
+See if the game has its own movelist and consult it when needed.

+* Reserve Phase 0 in the Details-view for simultaneous inputs testing.

+## Some possible features to add in future

+* Automated Input List generation.
 It might be a handy feature for the user to be able to generate an Input List based on certain criteria.
-For instance, if the user wants to test hit reactions, they could generate an Input List using the 'Hit' column.
+For instance, if the user wants to test hit reactions, they could generate an Input List using the 'Hit' column in some Overview.

-* Automatic grouping of Input Lists.
-You'd have some setting in Inputs which allow automatic creation of groups after Details-generation.
-This way you could keep less important Inputs folded until the user needs them if they have really large Input Lists.
+* Automated grouping of Input Lists.
+"Group" in LibreOffice terms means the possibility to fold certain rows or columns to hide them from sight.
+A feature like this would be convenient if you are working on a project with very large Input Lists.
+You could set certain Inputs to be hidden by default to keep the mechanics notes a bit cleaner.

+* More customization.
+Being able to customize the colors from the Options-menu and fine-tune other features of Movelister is always a bonus for the user.

 * Data import / export.
-If data from a Movelister sheet could be exported to some human-readable text format, it could be shared and versioned more conveniently, allowing multiple people to work on a single project easier.
+If data from a Movelister sheet could be exported to some human-readable text format, it could be shared and versioned, allowing multiple people to work on a single project easier.
 Besides that, having an export / import functionality would also improve the security as this would mean people don't have to share a full LibreOffice Calc template with macros in it, only the data in it.

-* Optimizations.
-Generating very large sheets is slow, but hopefully it can be optimized some way in the future.